Nuitka/Nuitka/Developer_Manual.rst

 - ``nuitka.tree.Building`` outputs node tree
 - ``nuitka.optimization`` enhances it as best as it can
 - ``nuitka.finalization`` marks the tree for code generation
-- ``nuitka.codegen.CodeGeneration`` creates identifier objects and code snippets
+- ``nuitka.codegen.CodeGeneration`` creates code snippets and joins them
-- ``nuitka.codegen.Generator`` knows how identifiers and code is constructed
+- ``nuitka.codegen.Generator`` knows how identifiers and code are constructed
 - ``nuitka.MainControl`` keeps it all together

 This design is intended to last.